Logo

 Bernard Kroger continuously expanded his market area, reaching into Kentucky with new locations in the 1890's.

-In 1902, Bernard Kroger continued his acquisition program, buying 14 Dayton, Ohio grocery stores from the Cincinnati Grocery Co.
+In 1902, Bernard Kroger continued his acquisition program, buying 14 Dayton, Ohio, grocery stores from the Cincinnati Grocery Co.

-Bernard Kroger retained the remaining 6,000 shares for himself and advertised those shares would never be sold.
+Bernard Kroger retained the remaining 6,000 shares for himself and advertised that those shares would never be sold.

 Bernard Kroger was the first to include fresh meat inside US grocery stores.